UAE judge rejects extradition of main suspect in Danish tax fraud case | Law-Order

 UAE judge rejects extradition of main suspect in Danish tax fraud case

-A United Arab Emirates judge on Monday rejected the extradition to Denmark of Briton Sanjay Shah, the main suspect in a Danish dividend tax fraud case, a lawyer representing Shah told Reuters.
+A United Arab Emirates judge on Monday rejected the extradition to Denmark of Briton Sanjay Shah, the main suspect in a Danish dividend tax fraud case, a lawyer representing Shah said.

 Danish authorities had requested the extradition of Shah, who was arrested in Dubai in June, for prosecution over his alleged involvement in a sham trading scheme to make double tax reclaims - known as "cum-ex" trading.
 He is suspected of running a scheme that involved submitting applications to the Danish Treasury on behalf of investors and companies from around the world for dividend tax refunds worth more than 9 billion Danish crowns ($1.23 billion).

+"I hope that the Emirati prosecutor's office will make use of this opportunity," Tesfaye said, adding that Danish authorities would initiate talks with the Emirati prosecution authority.
+It was not immediately clear why the extradition was rejected, but Danish broadcaster TV 2, citing court documents, reported Danish authorities had not filed all the necessary documents needed.

-The public prosecution could appeal that decision within 30 days, Shah's lawyer Ali Al Zarooni said.
-There was no immediate comment by UAE authorities or the Danish Justice Ministry on the court ruling. ($1 = 7.2945 Danish crowns)
+"We are now investigating what is behind the rejection and whether mistakes have been made, which must be rectified if necessary," Tesfaye said.
+The public prosecution can appeal the decision within 30 days, Shah's lawyer Ali Al Zarooni told Reuters.
+There was no immediate comment by UAE authorities. ($1 = 7.2945 Danish crowns)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)